deadpixelsclub/ghost-factory/README.md

 ```

-2. Open the `config.py` file and set all your configurations (see Config below for instructions).
+2. Open the `config.py` file and set all your configurations (see the Config section below for instructions).
 3. Open `Terminal`, navigate to your local copy of this repo, and run this command: `python3 ghost_factory.py` to begin generating your images.